CodeWritingCow/codewritingcow/README.md

 **About me**

-- 🔭 I’m currently working on ...
-Angular front-end applications
+- 🔭 I’m currently working on ... front-end applications!
 - 🌱 I’m currently learning ...
 AWS, Docker and NestJS
 - 💬 Ask me about ...
 How I switched career from being a newspaper reporter to a software engineer
 - 📫 How to reach me: gary.pang@gmail.com